gruntwork-io/terragrunt/docs/_docs/02_features/keep-your-remote-state-configuration-dry.md

 block, but the underlying state bucket doesn't have versioning enabled, Terragrunt will automatically turn on versioning on the bucket to match the configuration.

-If you do not want `terragrunt` to automatically apply changes, you can configuret the following:
+If you do not want `terragrunt` to automatically apply changes, you can configure the following:

 ```hcl
 remote_state {